MattMcAdams/mattmcadams.com/src/colophon.md

 This site is a small static site built with [11ty](https://www.11ty.dev/).
 The pages are written in either markdown or nunjucks.
 I write all of my content in [iA Writer](https://ia.net/writer), and develop this website with [VS Code](https://code.visualstudio.com/).

-This website's code is stored on [GitHub](https://github.com/MattMcAdams/mattmcadams.com)and hosted by [Netlify](https://www.netlify.com/).
+This website's code is stored on [GitHub](https://github.com/MattMcAdams/mattmcadams.com) and hosted by [Cloudflare Pages](https://pages.cloudflare.com/).
 Images are optimized with [Squoosh](https://squoosh.app/) and hosted on [Google Cloud Storage](https://cloud.google.com/storage) for all images.

-My domains are all registered through [Hover](https://www.hover.com/), but I generally use Netlify's DNS.
+My domains are all registered through [Hover](https://www.hover.com/), but I generally use Cloudflare's DNS.

 ## Other tools